rune-rs/rune/book/src/5_4_tuples.md

 # Tuples

-Tuples in Rune are a fixed-size sequences of values.
+Tuples in Rune are fixed-size sequences of values.
 Similarly to a vector tuples can contains any sequence of values.
 But there's no way to change the size of a tuple.

-Tuples are represented externally using the [`Tuple`] type.

 ```rust,noplaypen
 {{#include ../../scripts/book/5_4/tuple_masquerade.rn}}